-Second, I reject the CΨ-unnecessity approach because the aforementioned ‘multi-explanation’ is based on a misguided, implicit assumption.
-This assumption is related to the methodology of psychology.
-Psychology provides explanations for behaviors under certain conditions that are publicly observable according to the adopted scientific methodology of the natural sciences (Rakover 1990).
-This type of observation in behavior strips away any meaning attributed to the behavior by the individual, and every element of CΨ.
-The behavioral indices represent behaviors, which are analyzed statistically and reported in professional journals, do not represent the individuals’ goals, meanings, or intentions.
-Psychology consider only publicly observable behaviors (e.g., physical movements) performed by the study participants.
-Indices such as percent of correct responses or reaction time do not take into account the state of CΨ of the experiment participants.
-These indices represent only their motor responses, such as whether they press the button corresponding to the correct or incorrect response, or how long it took from the time a stimulus appeared until a response was given.
-These are responses, which a sophisticated robot is capable of performing, although as a machine it is not conscious.
-For example, sophisticated software can ascertain whether a given face is an image that appears in a database of criminals.
-In the same way, a human witness can go through police files and identify the face of the criminal he recently saw in a crime scene.
-In both cases the result is the same: either the suspect was successfully identified or not.
-However, the critical question is whether the forensics software understands its actions and consequences in the same way that a human being does.
-I don’t think it does.
-Assuming this analysis is accurate; it can be proposed that because behavioral indices are not imbued with CΨ, there is no demand for an explanation to be based on this concept.
-Therefore, mechanistic explanations (which do not address CΨ at all) may offer quite satisfactory explanations for such objective indices.
-However, it should be noted that this kind of explanation does not attribute any meaning to behavior; it could equally well explain the behavior of a robot or a zombie.
+Second, I reject the CΨ-nonnecessity approach because the aforementioned ‘multi-explanation’ is based on a misguided, implicit assumption related to the methodology of psychology.
+Psychology provides explanations for publicly observable behaviors under certain conditions according to the adopted scientific methodology of the natural sciences (Rakover, 1990).
+This type of observation strips away any meaning the individual attributes to their behavior and every element of CΨ.
+Behavioral indices represent behaviors which are analyzed statistically and reported in professional journals, but they do not represent the individual’s goals, meanings, or intentions.
+Experiments in psychology consider only publicly observable behaviors (e.g., physical movements) performed by study participants.
+Indices such as correct response rates or reaction time do not take into account the subject’s state of CΨ.
+These indices represent only motor responses, such as whether a participant presses the button corresponding to the correct or incorrect response, or how much time elapses between the presentation of a stimulus and the response.
+A sophisticated robot is capable of such responses, although as a machine it is not conscious.
+For example, sophisticated software can ascertain whether a received facial image appears in a criminal database.
+In the same way, a human witness can go through police files and identify the face of a criminal.
+In both cases, the result is the same: Either the suspect is successfully identified or not.
+However, the critical question is whether the forensics software understands its actions and their consequences in the same way that a human being does.
+I do not think so.
+Assuming this is accurate, it can be proposed that because behavioral indices are not imbued with CΨ, there is no need for an explanation based on this concept.
+Mechanistic explanations (which do not address CΨ at all) may offer quite satisfactory explanations for such objective indices.
+However, this kind of explanation does not attribute any meaning to behavior; it could equally well explain the behavior of a robot or zombie.

 Third, the philosophical literature is replete with suggestions for solving the mind-body or brain-consciousness problem.
-All of these have been highly criticized (e.g., Kim 1996; Rakover 2018; Robb and Heil 2019), as seen in the following examples.
+All of these have been highly criticized (e.g., Kim, 1996; Rakover, 2018; Robb & Heil, 2019), including the following examples.

-Jackson (1982) published a well-known article showing that even if we know everything there is to know about a phenomenon, this knowledge still cannot explain conscious experience.
-Jackson posed an interesting thought experiment about a vision specialist he called Mary.
-Mary was an expert in physics, chemistry, physiology, and the psychology of color vision.
-But Mary had lived her entire life in a black-and-white environment.
-One day, Mary came out of her black-and-white surroundings and saw, for the first time in her life, the color red.
-She experienced and learned something new, which her flawless scientific knowledge hadn’t made possible.
-She learned what it meant to see the color red, and to consciously experience the sense of seeing color.
+Jackson (1982) published an article showing that even if we know everything there is to know about a phenomenon, this knowledge still cannot explain conscious experience.
+Jackson posed an interesting thought experiment about a scientist called Mary, who lives in an entirely black-and-white environment.
+She is, nevertheless, an expert in the neurophysiology of color vision.
+One day, Mary leaves her black-and-white surroundings and sees, for the first time in her life, the color red.
+Despite her flawless scientific knowledge, she experiences and learns something new.
+She learns what it means to see the color red and to consciously experience color perception.